The search for the South Island kokako commenced four decades ago.

 What sort of evidence will do?
 We’d prefer a verifiable photograph of the bird or other physical evidence of survival.
 Please do not shoot a bird to satisfy our requirements!

 Please tell us about calls you hear.
 Bear in mind though, calls alone are not definitive evidence of survival.
 Too many other birds can call in a similar way (particularly tuis and kaka).
 For this reason, we are less likely to be convinced by calls alone.
 But we’d be delighted to listen to what you’ve recorded.
+Your recollections of encounters from the past can also be valuable in adding to our knowledge base.

 If you’d like to receive regular updates on reports and the search itself, email email@example.com.